sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `storage.Store`

-Takes a `storage.Object` and Stores it in encrypted form.
+Takes a `storage.StoreRequest` and Stores its contents in encrypted form.
 This call can fail if the Storage Service cannot reach the object storage, in which case an error is returned.

 ```
 rpc Store (StoreRequest) returns (StoreResponse)